Vibe:

 Stray observations:

-• I love it when Dave Chappelle pops up in random 90s movies.
+- I love it when Dave Chappelle pops up in random 90s movies.
 I always forget that he's in "Robin Hood: Men in Tights."
-Sara Ramirez also makes an appearance (her first ever!) as a Zabar's cashier named Rose.
+Sara Ramirez also makes an appearance (their first ever!) as a Zabar's cashier named Rose.

-• The book we hear the Storybook Lady read is "Boy: Tales of Childhood" by Roald Dahl.
+- The book we hear the Storybook Lady read is "Boy: Tales of Childhood" (Dahl, 1984).